kevinolega/callcentertrainingtips/start.md

 ## Do You Deserve A Better Life?

-I only help people who have a strong commitment to succeed.
+I only help Filipinos who have a strong commitment to succeed.

 ## BPO Workers are Rewarded For Hard Work